-Welcome to the new website
+Welcome to the website & some recent shoots

 Solar Car trike and car, designed for the city. both plug in and solar charging available.
 The first time with two vehicles on the studio turntable together.